gotchoices/MyCHIPs/doc/learn-tally.md

 ## Tallies
 February 2020

 A tally is, at its essence, a contract between two parties.
-By the tally, they agree to "keep track" of a net amount owing between them, on mutually acceptable terms.
+Using the tally, the parties agree to "keep track" of a net amount owing between them, on mutually acceptable terms.

 The MyCHIPs digital tally is modeled after the historical [split tally,](https://www.bbc.com/news/business-40189959)